 Select Upload and upload the SharePoint-side Jive app that was downloaded in step 2.

 Revisit the Site Collections that were already created previously and click the App.
-You should not have to recreate the App within the Site Collection again.
 If for some reason you need to reconfigure, see the instructions here.

 Note: Once you reinstall the Authenticator App on the Sharepoint side, you may need to reapply the identifier token on the Jive side.